10 Science-Backed Benefits of Including Oranges in a Balanced Diet

 Structural integrity of connective tissues

-Additionally, flavonoids and carotenoids found in oranges help neutralize free radicals caused by UV exposure and pollution, contributing to long-term skin health and reduced oxidative damage.
+Additionally, flavonoids and carotenoids found in oranges help neutralize free radicals caused by UV exposure and pollution, contributing to long-term skin health and may help protect skin cells from oxidative stress associated with environmental exposure.

 4. Supports Cardiovascular Health